Last modified: May 16, 2026, 6:14 p.m.

 Hitherto unknown.

-Inhabits mixed coniferous woodland and limestone slopes.
+Inhabits mixed coniferous woodland and damp terrain, often in more acidic environments.